 The Aztecs made countless types of noisemakers and musical instruments.
-Using clay, sugar cane, turkey feathers, ores, frog skins, and much more, they were able to create sounds to be associated with many life events.
+Using clay, sugar cane, turkey feathers, ores, frog skins, and much more, they were able to create sounds to be associated with many life events, but most jarringly, the Aztec death whistle.

 They had conch shells for ceremonies, ocarinas for making animal grunts to attract deer, flutes for traditional music entertainment.
 Some researchers even believe sounds were used to treat physical and mental illnesses.